mhcomm/pypeman/README.md

 # Usage

-Create a "settings.py" file with config in it
+Create a "settings.py" file with config in it.

 Create a "project.py" file in any folder containing for example: